manonmonier2/Adhesion/README.md

 Segmentation of curves in six parts

+From the unique batch file per id (**[batch_by_id]**), we define for each id the following values:

+sigma_1_temp = standard deviation of the force over the 20 first values.

+index_1 : We use the curve portion from the beginning until the curve reaches 3*sigma_1_temp.
+From this vector, index_1 is defined when the curve reaches sigma_1_temp

+noise_1 is the median from the first value until index_1

+index_2 :
+for the protocol '5min': index_2 is reached when the force is maximal for other protocols : index_2 is reached when the extension is maximal

+index_3: we use the vector of values from index_2 until the end

+when the force values are increasing over three successive values, index_3 is defined

+if the time gap between index_2 and index_3 is longer than 1sec :

+**detect_index_3 : je n'ai pas compris pourquoi la fonction retourne i-5**

+index_4 :

+for the protocol '5min': index_4 is defined 300 seconds after index_3

+for the protocol '0s': index_4 = index_3

+for other protocols : index_4 is defined 10 seconds after index_3

+noise_4 :

+amp_noise_6_temp : for the last 50 values, we calculate the aplitude of the force

+index_5 :

+if the lowest force value is higher than 3*amp_noise_6_temp

+index_6 : defined as the last value

+noise_1 is the median from index_5 until index_6

+creates an index file with all the id (write in **[batch_by_id]**).

 **_interpolation_complete.R_**

 Selects data according to the variable 'comments' in **[nom du fichier avec les donnees espèces, temperature etc]**